giambroneannalisa/urban-innovation-abm/README.md

     `pymoo` (Multi-objective optimization)
     `numpy`, `pandas` (Data handling)

-🚀 Usage:

-running the Model (GUI)
-1. Open the `.nlogo` file in NetLogo.
-2. Click `setup` to initialize agents, networks (Small-World/Scale-Free), and the Leontief matrix.
-3. Click `go` to run the simulation.
-Time steps (ticks) represent months.
-4. Adjust sliders to test specific parameters (e.g., `bridging-capital-weight`, `cultural-diffusion-rate`).

-running the Optimization (Headless)
-The optimization script runs the model through 2,750 evaluations to find the Pareto Front.
-1. Navigate to the `/optimization` directory.
-2. Ensure `nsga2_config_full.json` is configured (Standard: Population=50, Generations=50, Monte Carlo replicates=5).
-3. Run the Python script to execute the NSGA-II algorithm.

 📊 Outputs & Metrics:
 the model exports data at Micro, Meso, and Macro levels, including